 For a tight transition state, $G^{\ddagger}(E-E_0)$ can be calculated from a vibrational-rotational assignment and the reaction threshold energy can be corrected approximately for angular momentum effects by using a pseudo-diatomic model.
 All polyatomics are treated by DenSum and MultiWell as SYMMETRIC TOPS with moments of inertia I_A , $I_B = I_C$ and corresponding rotational constants $A = \hbar^2/2I_A$ and $B = \hbar^2/2I_B$.
 The rotational energy of a symmetric top is given by where quantum numbers J and K refer to the two-dimensional 2-D adiabatic rotor (i.e. the one that conserves angular momentum J) and to one-dimensional rotation about the top axis (projection of J on the top axis), respectively.
 For a given value of J, quantum number K can take values from J to J, inclusive; all such states are doubly degenerate except for J, which is singly degenerate.
-In the present version of DenSum, the J-rotor is normally designated as a simple 1-D rotation (either quantized or classical).
-The moment of inertia for the K-rotor I_K is given by
+In the present version of DenSum, the J-rotor is normally designated as a simple J-J-rotation (either quantized or classical).
+The moment of inertia for the J-rotor J-J-rotor J-rotor J